-If you’re self employed and work from home, you can deduct a portion of your household expenses.
-The portion of household expenses that can be deducted is determined by calculating the percentage that the size of your work space at home (e.g. home office) is of the total size of your home.
-For example, if your home office is 15% of the total square footage of your home, then 15% of the household expenses can be deducted.
+If you are self employed and work from home, you can deduct a portion of your home office expenses.
+The portion of Home office expenses that can be deducted, is determined by dividing the area of your home office, from the total area of your home.

 The following household expenses can be deducted:

 Make sure you do not claim dual purpose rooms, such as a bedroom or a kitchen.
 If you intend to designate a part of your house as a part of your home office, it can only be used for the purpose of business activities.
 The CRA is also asking home office users to submit a floor plan of their house, upon audit.

 Self employed Canadians, should pay family members a reasonable salary to save taxes.

 This strategy works if you as a self-employed individual are earning more than your family members.
 Those earning less than you will be in a lower tax bracket, allowing you to save tax.